Nutrition Science & Dietetics News

 Before becoming a best-selling author, Gadia worked as a clinical dietician and diabetes educator.
 That led to invitations to conduct cooking classes in her hometown of Ames, Iowa, and as she started to accumulate recipes, she decided to write her first book, which eventually was purchased and distributed by the Penguin Publishing Group.

 Mary Kiernan’s Food Service Operations class.
-During the class, the students created an Indian menu of basmati rice, chickpea curry, spicy new potations, and Cream of Wheat halwa for dessert.“During prep, I admired her meticulous approach to layering flavors; she emphasized that spices should not blend too early and provided specific instructions on when to add each one to enhance the aroma,” says nutrition major Daphnee Chu ’27, who oversaw the preparation of the chickpea curry.
+During the class, the students created an Indian menu of basmati rice, chickpea curry, spicy new potatoes, and Cream of Wheat halwa for dessert.“During prep, I admired her meticulous approach to layering flavors; she emphasized that spices should not blend too early and provided specific instructions on when to add each one to enhance the aroma,” says nutrition major Daphnee Chu ’27, who oversaw the preparation of the chickpea curry.
 “I enjoyed discussing Indian cuisine with her, particularly the distinctions between North and South Indian dishes, which I find intriguing.”

 Chu says learning from Gadia was a “fascinating experience,” and Gadia says she is always excited to impart her knowledge on a younger generation.